Six Senses Samui

 Koh Samui has a tropical climate and the best time to visit is from February to September, which is relatively dry but there is some rain every month.
 February to April are the driest months.
 October to January are wet with the monsoon coming from the northeast across the Gulf of Thailand.

-Call us on to start planning your holiday to Six Senses Samui or take a look at our itineraries to Thailand
+To start planning your holiday to Six Senses Samui

 A stunning, rustic retreat with a true sense of Thai-infused luxury, Six Senses Samui offers stunning private pool villas with breathtaking views of the surrounding Gulf of Siam and its outlying islands, making it the perfect romantic hideaway.